pixelgrade/backstage/readme.txt

 * Works with **regular, single installations;**
 * Works with **Multisite setups;** you can activate the plugin **network-wide or per-blog.**

+The following **limitations** are inherent to the reality of having a sandboxed Customizer:
+* File uploads are not allowed; due to this, any controls that need file upload will not be allowed to be modified;
+* Any time a visitor leaves the Customizer, any customization is lost and when he or she enters again, all will start clean;

 = For theme authors by theme authors =

 The main audience of this plugin are **theme and plugin authors** that wish to showcase to potential customers the awesome customization possibilities provided by their product.